-Existing scholarship on QCA solution selection tends to favor either the enhanced intermediate solution (Schneider and Wagemann 2012, 278; Dusa 2019, 24) or the parsimonious one (Baumgartner 2015). , both solution types can be problematic when adopting underlying assumptions of case-based designs and in-depth tracing of mechanisms as systems (Beach and Pedersen 2016; Goertz and Mahoney 2012; Waldner 2012).
+Existing scholarship on QCA solution selection tends to favor either the enhanced intermediate solution (Schneider and Wagemann 2012, 278; Dusa 2019, 24) or the parsimonious one (Baumgartner 2015).
+However, both solution types can be problematic when adopting underlying assumptions of case-based designs and in-depth tracing of mechanisms as systems (Beach and Pedersen 2016; Goertz and Mahoney 2012; Waldner 2012).
 In this article, we shed light on three important and linked challenges to consider when selecting the most appropriate QCA solution in multimethod designs: omitted conditions, mechanistic heterogeneity, and generalization.

 With Haesebrouck and Thomann (2021), we share the understanding that when working with mechanistic theory, QCA can solely find potential causes to be studied in a suitable population of cases for cautious generalization (Beach and Kass 2020, 9).
 From a mechanistic perspective, a process causal theory differs from counterfactual assumptions on what could have occurred in the absence of a condition (Beach 2018), since its primary aim is to infer whether a certain causal mechanism works as theorized in a particular case or within a group of (relatively) homogeneous cases (Beach and Pedersen 2016, 2019).
 For this reason, when anticipating the mechanistic approach to causality when performing QCA, the researcher must distinguish between causal conditions that can “produce something” and contextual conditions “that can be expected to affect the functioning of the mechanism” (Beach and Pedersen, 2019: 254).
-Thus, potential causes and contextual conditions included in the theoretical model should cover the whole group of cases for which one expects to draw generalizations.
 In the same direction, the QCA solution type to proceed from for PT should guarantee that these causes and contextual conditions are indeed present at the level of the solution as a whole or in specific solution terms.
 Adding to this, one should be wary of causal heterogeneity at the level of mechanisms (i.e. “mechanistic heterogeneity”; Beach and Pedersen 2016, 2019).
 In addition, one should be vigilant for omitted conditions which can affect the correct functioning of a given mechanism (Falleti and Lynch, 2009; Beach and Pedersen, 2019; Khosrowi, 2019).
 All such (interrelated) considerations are important to take into account when choosing the most appropriate solution type in a multimethod design.

 As we will argue, the conservative solution type is most appropriate to address the above-mentioned challenges of mechanistic heterogeneity, omitted conditions and generalization, at least when working with a system-understanding of causal mechanisms (aka in-depth tracing of mechanisms).